-The COTTON UNIVERSITY™ program offers additional teaching resources from CottonWorks™ and Cotton Incorporated exclusively for university faculty members teaching fiber, fabric, and fashion related courses.
+The COTTON UNIVERSITY™ program offers additional teaching resources from CottonWorks™ and Cotton Incorporated exclusively for university and college faculty members teaching fiber, fabric, and fashion related courses.

 - 101 Textile Basics

 - Words to Grow By | Cotton Dictionary

 - COMING SOON: Cotton Textile Teaching Modules

 Cotton Incorporated is pleased to announce the continuation of the Cotton in the Curriculum grant program for 2021.
 Projects selected for funding will further understanding and knowledge about cotton among students preparing for careers in apparel, textiles, or the merchandising of textile products.

 The request for proposal (RFP) period opens on June 9, 2020 and closes on July 31, 2020.